Package coalton

 TRYINTO :A :B

-TRY-INTO implies most elements of :a can be represented exactly by an element of :b, but sometimes not.
+TRY-INTO implies some elements of :a can be represented exactly by an element of :b, but sometimes not.
 If not, an error string is returned.

 Methods: